 Opening the Door is a unique networking event for students in Grades 10–12 across BC who are interested in pursuing a career in science, technology, engineering or mathematics.
 This is a valuable opportunity for students to meet with professional scientists, engineers, technologists and technicians who work in a variety of fields.

 The TAG Team is Science World's Teen Advisory Group.
-It organizes SWEET (Science World Extravagant Evening for Teens) events for teens at TELUS World of Science.
-These events take place every other month on a Friday and they are planned and run by the TAG Team.
-Each month, the group meets with Science World's Manager of Teen Programs to come up with cool event themes, fun programs and activities that teens are actually interested in.
-They even help to promote the events by creating print promotions and using social media.
+The team organizes SWEET (Science World Extravagant Evening for Teens) events at TELUS World of Science specifically for youth guests.
+SWEET events take place every other month.
+They are planned, promoted and run by the Teen Advisory Group, who meet several times a month with Science World's Youth Program Specialist to come up with engaging event themes, programs, digital content and guest presenters that teens are actually interested in.